- SaaS-only feature

 .

 In EE, it should at least load one file, at most two files.
 If it cannot find any files, an error is raised.
-In CE, since we don’t know if an an EE route exists, it doesn’t raise any errors even if it cannot find anything.
+In CE, since we don’t know if an EE route exists, it doesn’t raise any errors even if it cannot find anything.

 This means if we want to extend a particular CE route file, just add the same